-Tara is Chair of the Communications Section and in her over 20 years in private practice, has developed extensive experience in cable and broadband regulation.
+Tara is Chair of the Communications Section and a member of the firm's Policy Committee.
+In her over 20 years in private practice, she has developed extensive experience in cable and broadband regulation.
 Her practice includes counseling and representation in connection with federal and state governmental matters, as well as communications-related transactions and litigation.
 She counsels communications industry clients on matters such as network access, net neutrality, OVD competition issues, and compliance with the Twenty-First Century Communications and Video Accessibility Act of 2010 and the related FCC rules for accessibility of advanced communications services and equipment.
 She assists clients with transfer of control issues in the purchase and sale of systems, and advises them in retransmission consent and program carriage disputes before the Federal Communications Commission and the courts.
-Her clients include Cablevision Systems Corporation, National Cable & Telecommunications Association, Discovery Communications, AMC Networks, MSG Networks and others.
+Her clients include Cablevision Systems Corporation, National Cable & Telecommunications Association, Discovery Communications, AMC Networks, MSG Networks, and others.

 Cornell University (BA, Government and Modern European Studies, 1990)